What BNG means for your planning application

 Major planning applcations

-Major planning applications will be expected to deliver a minimum of 10% biodiversity gains, with habitat management and monitoring secured for at least 30 years.
+Major planning applications are expected to deliver a minimum of 10% biodiversity gains, with habitat management and monitoring secured for at least 30 years.

 A major development requiring BNG is